AustineSamuel/ImageColorSelector/README.md

-# ImageColorSelector
+# ImageColorSelect
-Canvas program that let you select color from image easily
+Canvas Javascript program that let you select color from image easily